Many of my family members were educators. I can appreciate first hand the value of 403(b) plans. They're a great saving device.

 Annual Contribution Limits

 Currently, the Internal Revenue Code applys two (2) limits: A: The IRC Section 402(g) "elective deferral limit" and B. The IRC Section 415(c) "percentage of compensation" limit.
-For the 2009 tax year, the contribution limit is 100% of adjusted gross income (up to $49,000), or a maximum of $16,500 per year.

 Additional Catch-Up Provisions

-Under IRC Code Section 402(g)(7), employees that have at least 15 years of service (full-time equivalent) AND have not maximized the annual contribution limits during this time, may be eligible to contribute an additional $3,000 per tax year for up to five years (or a total of $15,000).
+Under IRC Code Section 402(g)(7), employees that have at least 15 years of service (full-time equivalent) AND have not maximized the annual contribution limits during this time, may be eligible to contribute an additional $6,500 per tax year for up to five years (or a total of $26,000).
 To take advantage of this additional catch-up allowance, proof of 15 years of service is required.

 If an employee qualifies for both of the catch-up provisions, additional contributions will be first applied to the 15 year catch-up allowance and then to the age based catch-up provision.